Core Idea

 Negotiating with Business Stakeholders

-Different Domains: Business stakeholders operate in a different domain than architects:
+Different Domains: Business stakeholders and architects operate in different domains:

 - Architects think in terms of: Modularity, coupling, scalability, maintainability